Cane Run Generating Station

-The NGCC power plant first generates electricity through two gas turbines, and uses the exhaust heat from those units to generate steam and produce additional electricity using a steam turbine.
+Cane Run Unit 7 generates electricity through two natural gas turbines, and uses the exhaust heat from those units to generate steam and produce additional electricity using a steam turbine.

-Cane Run Generating Station was the answer to Louisville’s electricity needs during the dynamic decade of the 1950s.
-Construction of this new coal-fired plant was started in 1952 to help meet the demand for electricity by industries that located in this area during and after the Second World War.
+Cane Run generating station was the answer to Louisville’s electricity needs during the dynamic decade of the 1950s.
+Construction of this new coal-fired plant was started in 1952 to help meet the booming demand for electricity by industries that located in the area during and after World War II.

 Cane Run began operation in November 1954, and by 1969 operated a total of six units.
 The new units were added in 1956, 1958, 1962, 1966 and 1969, increasing the total generating capacity to 943 megawatts.